yochaigal/cairn/wip/2e/forest-seeds.md

 A gray forest **sanctuary** stands at the intersection of four trails.
 In its center two enormous **statues** are appear to be wrestling.

-- **Sanctuary**: All nearby plant life is petrified and dull, as if all color has been bled away.
+- **Sanctuary**: All nearby plant life is lifeless and dull, as if all color has been bled away.
   - The air shimmers with magic, emanating most strongly above the two statues.
-  - The _Withering_ effect is evident even before entering the clearing, as the petrification process has begun to spread in all directions.
+  - The _Withering_ effect is evident even before entering the clearing, as the _Withering_ has begun to spread in all directions.
   - Plant matter brought into the clearing will soon begin to petrify, even without direct contact.
 - **Statues**: Two wood trolls are fighting over a shiny object held high in the air by the larger of the two.
   - The object is a **Yore Glass**, a mirror Relic whose magic has disrupted the delicate spell that once made this place a verdant haven for forest life.
   - The Witch's spell can only be disrupted by removing the mirror from the area, or by destroying it completely.
 It is tightly held by the statue, but can be removed by the application of grease, or by breaking the troll's arm.
-  - If the spell is broken, the petrification effect will end, and the trolls will slowly awaken.
+  - If the spell is broken, the magical effect will end and the trolls will slowly awaken.
 They will immediately try to reclaim the mirror.

 #### Yore Glass